 - You must be the primary caregiver for a person with a diagnosed intellectual or developmental disability who lives in his or her natural home.

 - Documentation of diagnosis will be required.

-- The person’s natural home must be located in St. Louis County.
+- The person’s natural home must be located in St. Louis County or St. Louis City.

 Becoming a Respite Care Provider offers a flexible, part-time opportunity for people

 looking for something meaningful to do in their free time.
 As an independent contractor,

 Respite Care Providers offer short-term support to an adult or child with a disability.

 - Complete the online questionnaire or call 314-817-2236 with questions.